isc-projects/kea/doc/sphinx/arm/admin.rst

 MySQL is able to store leases, host reservations, options defined on a per-host basis, and a subset of the server configuration parameters (serving as a configuration backend).
-This section can be safely ignored if the data will be stored in other backends.

 .. _mysql-database-create:

 First-Time Creation of the MySQL Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before preparing any Kea specific database and tables, the MySQL database
+Before preparing any Kea-specific database and tables, the MySQL database
 must be configured to use the system timezone.
-Is is recommended to use UTC
+It is recommended to use UTC
-timezone for both the system and the MySQL database.
+as the timezone for both the system and the MySQL database.

 To check the system timezone: